piegope/doc/docs/en/hub/powershell-module/powershell-commands.md

 		</td>
 		<td>

-If UserId is provided, removes this user's system vault permission from system settings.
+If UserId is provided, removes this user's system {{ en.VLT }} permission from system settings.

 or

-If GroupId is provided, removes this group's system vault permission from system settings.
+If GroupId is provided, removes this group's system {{ en.VLT }} permission from system settings.
 		</td>
 		<td>
 		</td>